- Vibrant colors of the animal world serve a purpose for each animal.

 The golden bat’s conservation status is unclear, and there are none currently in zoos.
 If you want to see one, you’ll have to visit the forests of Bolivia.

 #6.
 Most Colorful Animals: Gouldian Finch

 This beautifully colored bird (Chloebia gouldiae) is native to Australia.
-While its body has the classic finch shape, its colors are a total standout.
+While its body has the classic grass finch shape, its colors are a total standout.
 Male Gouldian finches have a bright purple chest, dark green wings, a yellow underside, and a bright red face.
 Female Gouldian finches have similar coloring in paler shades.

 The colorful bird is also known as the rainbow finch or Lady Gouldian finch.
 Its name comes from the British ornithological artist John Gould, who named it in honor of his wife Elizabeth.

 Gouldian finches have seen a dramatic decline in their population numbers.
 Biologists believe this is because they’re susceptible to illnesses.
 Habitat loss is another factor.
 Their status is “near threatened.”